• Skip to primary navigation

 grated lauki in instant pot pressure cooker

-• When cooking in Instant pot or stovetop pressure, be sure to release the pressure quickly.
+• When cooking in an Instant Pot or a stovetop pressure cooker, be sure to release the pressure quickly.

 • Strain the lauki immediately using a strainer and keep it under running cold water for a few seconds.
 This helps to avoid overcooking the lauki.